 Payment information is collected to facilitate the payment of our services.

 Sharing of Personal Data

 During the delivery of our service to you, we will share your data with other companies who are critical for the provision of our service to you and will be viewed as Data Processors.
 They are under contract with us and have provided sufficient guarantees that they will process your data only as per the terms of that contract and throughout processing activities will ensure your data is protected using appropriate technical and organisation measures.

 A full list of processors is available from our Data Protection Officer.

 We may also need to share your data with other health care providers, such as the NHS, where this is needed to ensure you receive appropriate treatment and care.

 Securing and Processing of your Personal Data

 Your data is also stored within local devices secured using passwords and user authentication.
-We offer a high level of physical security and operational rigour to ensure data and the devices on which that data resides, are protected.
+Our practice is secure and operated to ensure data and the devices on which that data resides, are protected.

 Our legal basis for processing your personal data?

 We are required to identify one of six possible legal grounds for processing.
 These are: